oven-sh/bun/docs/typescript.md

 }
 ```

 If you run `bun init` in a new directory, this `tsconfig.json` will be generated for you.
+(The stricter flags are disabled by default.)

 ```sh
 $ bun init